had2020/Z-G-Salvage-game/README.md

 It increases the stored_change by the change_rate.
 This makes the node’s growth change faster over time.
 It checks if the stored_change is equal to 10000.
 If so, it resets it to 1.
 This prevents the node’s growth from becoming too large or too small.

--Health
+- Health
 defines a class that inherits from Area2D, a node that represents a 2D area that can detect collisions with other nodes.
 The class has a variable named health of type float that stores the current health of the node.
 It is initialized to 100.
 The class has two functions: _on_body_entered and _on_timer_timeout.
 These are signals that are emitted when certain events occur.
 The _on_body_entered function is called when another body (such as a KinematicBody2D or a RigidBody2D) enters the area of the node.
 It prints the message “player hit” to the console, and reduces the health by a random value between 5 and 25.
 It also updates the global variable Globals.health with the new value of health.
 If the health becomes less than or equal to 0, it sets the global variable Globals.score to 1, and reloads the current scene using the get_tree function.
 The _on_timer_timeout function is called when a Timer node that is a child of the node reaches its timeout.
 It increases the health by a random value between 1 and 20.

--Laser
+- Laser
 Not used in game, and empty

--Camera / Camera Node with some extra code
+- Camera / Camera Node with some extra code
 It defines a class that inherits from Camera2D, a node that represents a 2D camera that displays a portion of the scene.
 The class has six variables: zoomspeed, zoommargin, zoomMin, zoomMax, zoompos, and zoomfactor.
 They store the effects of zoom speed and smoothness, the zoom limits, the current mouse position, and the current zoom factor, respectively.
 They are initialized to 100, 0.5, 0.3, 6, (0, 0), and 1.0.
 The class has two functions: _process and _input.
 These are built-in functions that are called every frame and every input event, respectively.
 They take a parameter named delta and event that represent the elapsed time and the input event, respectively.